 Environmentalist Bob Purdy is bringing his World Paddle For the Planet to the beautiful beaches of South Walton next weekend.

 Purdy has been on his standup paddle board and surfed every day on his Lake Okanagan since Jan.
 1, 2011 in his one man effort to change the way we live on the planet.

-After completing a year of paddling in 2012 last June, Purdy founded the World Paddle For the Planet event in his hometown of
+After completing a year of paddling in 2012 last June, Purdy founded the World Paddle For the Planet event in his hometown of Kelowna, B.C.

 South Walton's Leslie Kolovich traveled to Canada last June to meet Purdy and be a part of this paddle.
 Joan Vienot accompanied her to video and document the event.
 The women invited Purdy to come to South Walton and hold this year's event here.
 He agreed.